aaronrutter/less-pure/README.md

  A drawback of the purcss framework is the requirement to embed classes into your HTML.
  This is an attempt to make it easier to change between different CSS frameworks.
- The philosophy of this project is a minimal deliviarable product
+ The philosophy of this project is a minimal viable product

 The Future
 ----------